mtgar91-cmyk/Xxxx/README.md

     git clone https://github.com/Mustafa1p/DDOS-Telegram-BOT.git
     ```

-2. Obtain your Telegram API token and replace `YOUR_TOKEN_HERE` in the script with your actual token.
+2. Obtain your Telegram API token and replace `7979200077:AAFLkuqRPDW8f1NaSFkqpVBAKqSPTByVphk` in the script with your actual token.

-3. Set your admin chat ID in the `ADMIN_CHAT_ID` variable to receive error notifications.
+3. Set your admin chat ID in the `5945670204` variable to receive error notifications.

 ## Usage